'Wantage and Grove leisure centre still needs to be bigger' says councillor

 FITNESS fans in have been urged one last time to demand a better new leisure centre plans, as the council behind them forges ahead with development.

-Vale of White Horse district councillor Joyce Hutchinson has said residents could still get a better version of the proposed Wantage and Grove centre if they demand it.
+Vale of White Horse alderman and former councillor Joyce Hutchinson has said residents could still get a better version of the proposed Wantage and Grove centre if they demand it.

 Mrs Hutchinson says she and others believe the new £18.8m centre being proposed by Vale of White Horse District Council's cabinet needs to be bigger to serve a growing population.